joy-prime/joy-types/README.md

-# The Joy' Type System, for Use in Clojure (Vaporware)
+# The Joy' Type System, for Use in Clojure

+**PAUSED INDEFINITELY -- instead see wisdom-kotlin**

 This library provides the entire [Joy Prime](https://github.com/joy-prime/joy-prime) (Joy') runtime type system for use in Clojure programs.
 Although the Joy' language provides additional linguistic support,